jkt10125/kb-text-editor/README.md

 Install Instructions:
   + Install gcc in your machine.
-  + Download the source code into your system.
   + Open the terminal in and type the command
     + `$ git clone https://github.com/jkt10125/kb-text-editor.git`
     + `cd kb-text-editor`